ExpDev07/commy/README.md

 ### Bukkit/Spigot

-Setting up Commy and assigning a default handler.
+Setting up Commy and assigning a default handler and an additional handler for intercepting a string message.
 The default handler will be used when a message does not find its pipe.
-You can set it at null (not set it).
+You can set it as null (not set it).
 ```java
 /**
  * A simple Spigot plugin demonstrating the use of Commy